 The Yeti Tumbler Mugs are double-walled and vacuum insulated and advertised to keep your coffee hot for up to twelve hours.
 They come in different sizes, shapes, and colors to fit everyone’s needs and preferences.

-A coffee dispenser with a pump is another great way to keep your coffee warm when outside.
+A coffee dispenser, or thermal carafe with a pump is another great way to keep your coffee warm when outside.
 These dispensers can often be found in hotels or restaurants that want the ability to serve many people at a time.
 These insulated dispensers are great if you have family or friends over for an evening or early morning outside.

 Depending on which product you buy, the amount of time they keep your coffee warm ranges from 8-20 hours.
 The one below is the TOMAKEIT Airpot Coffee Carafe Thermal.
 It’s highly rated, holds 3 liters of coffee, and keeps coffee warm for up to 20 hours.